 - Assign a ranking system to rate the quality of each article: five points for a feature in a business outlet; four points for a feature in a top trade; three points for an executive quote, and so on.
 Then, work toward a number goal, either annually or quarterly

-My colleague Matt Trocchio said it best in his earlier post: this metric can be tricky as it is so easily “gamed.”
+Share of voice can be tricky as it is so easily “gamed.”
 To combat issues with sentiment and inaccurate data, SHIFT recommends tracking metrics in five key areas of your business – search, social media, paid advertising, owned content and earned media.
-If that sounds interesting to you, I suggest checking out our SHIFT reflex.

 This one is fairly straightforward – is the client’s messaging being reflected within earned coverage?
 This metric is especially helpful in determining whether or not the media understood the key points of a launch, a new company direction or corporate strategy.
 The process is fairly simple: select the 1-2 key messages (keep them succinct) that each article should hit on.
 Then, during coverage monitoring, identify the percentage of articles that included those key points.

 Mostly everyone will agree that PR does indeed drive web traffic.
 But, if an article results in a significant amount of website traffic and no one sees it, does it exist?
 The solution: grant your PR team Google Analytics access – even if it’s just read-only.
-Not only does the site help determine which outlets are driving traffic from earned coverage (sometimes the outlets we least expect are the largest traffic drivers!), it also provides insight into which social media platforms are successfully sending audiences back to the website for additional information.
+Not only does the site help determine which outlets are driving traffic from earned coverage (sometimes the outlets we least expect are the largest traffic drivers!).

 Ultimately, your team should measure your PR success by addressing what really matters to key stakeholders – the Board, the C-suite and, internal client contacts.
 Working together to outline KPIs and then tracking against them on a monthly, quarterly and annual basis ensures that everyone’s aligned and working toward the same goals.